dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 The `NavLink` component is provided by Blazor.
 Components can be used from components, which is done by specifying an element with the component's type name along with attributes for any component parameters.

 The `NavLink` component is the same as an anchor tag that an active class if the current URL matches the link address. `NavLinkMatch.All` means that the link should be active only when it matches the entire current URL (not just a prefix).
+We'll examine the `NavLink` component in more detail in a later session.

 With our new layout our pizza store app now looks like this: